-(1)(a) The business affairs of the district shall be conducted and administered by a 5-member board.
+(1) The business and affairs of the district shall be conducted and administered by a board of five commissioners, who shall reside in the district.
 The board shall be elected in nonpartisan elections by the electors of the district.
-Except as provided in this act, such elections shall be held at a time and in a manner prescribed by law for holding general elections in accordance with s.
-189.405(2)(a) and (3), Florida Statutes, and each member shall be elected for a term of 4 years and serve until the member's successor assumes office.
+Except as provided in this act, such elections shall be held at a time and in a manner prescribed by law for holding general elections in accordance with section 189.405(2)(a) and (3), Florida Statutes, and each member shall be elected for a term of 4 years and serve until the member's successor assumes office.
 Candidates for the board of the district shall qualify with the Okaloosa County Supervisor of Elections.
-All candidates may qualify by paying a filing fee of at least \$25 or by obtaining the signatures of at least 25 registered electors of the district on petition forms provided by the supervisor of elections which petitions shall be submitted and checked in the same manner as petitions filed by nonpartisan judicial candidates pursuant to s.
-105.035, Florida Statutes.
+All candidates may qualify by paying a filing fee of at least \$25 or by obtaining the signatures of at least 25 registered electors of the district on petition forms provided by the supervisor of elections, which petitions shall be submitted and checked in the same manner as petitions filed by nonpartisan judicial candidates pursuant to section 105.035, Florida Statutes.

-(b)1.
-The members of the board shall be elected by the electors of the district in the manner provided in this section.
+(2) The members of the board shall be elected by the electors of the district in the manner provided in this section.
 The office of each member of the board is designated as being a seat on the board, distinguished from each of the other seats by a numeral: 1, 2, 3, 4, or 5.
 The numerical seat designation does not designate a geographical subdistrict.
-Each candidate for a seat on the board for which the candidate is qualifying.
+Each candidate for a seat on the board shall designate, at the time the candidate qualifies, the seat on the board for which the candidate is qualifying.
 The name of each candidate who qualifies for election to a seat on the board shall be included on the ballot in a way that clearly indicates the seat for which the candidate is a candidate.
 The candidate for each seat who receives the most votes cast for a candidate for the seat shall be elected to the board.

-(2) Each member of the board must be a qualified elector at the time he or she qualifies and continually throughout his or her term.
+(3) Each member of the board must be a qualified elector at the time he or she qualifies and continually throughout his or her term.

-(3) Each elected member of the board shall assume office 10 days following the member's election.
+(4) Each elected member of the board shall assume office 10 days following the member's election.
 Annually, within 60 days after the newly elected members have taken office, the board shall organize by electing from its members a chair, a vice chair, a secretary, and a treasurer.
-The positions of secretary and treasurer may be held by the same member.
+The positions of secretary and treasurer may be held by one member.
 Funds of the district may be disbursed only upon the order or pursuant to resolution of the board.
 However, a petty cash account may be authorized by the board.
 The board may give the treasurer additional powers and duties that it deems appropriate.

-(4) Members of the board may each be paid a salary or honorarium to be determined by at least a majority plus one vote of the board, which salary or honorarium may not exceed \$500 per month for each member.
+(5) Members of the board may each be paid a salary or honorarium to be determined by at least a majority plus one vote of the board, which salary or honorarium may not exceed \$500 per month for each member.
 Special notice of any meeting at which the board will consider a salary change for a board member shall be published at least once, at least 14 days prior to the meeting, in a newspaper of general circulation in Okaloosa County.
 Separate compensation for the board member serving as treasurer may be authorized by like vote so long as total compensation for the board member does not exceed \$500 per month.
-Members may be reimbursed for travel and per diem expense as provided in s.
-112.061, Florida Statutes.
+Members may be reimbursed for travel and per diem expenses as provided in section 112.061, Florida Statutes.